tesujimath/letters-to-amy/content/post/changing-the-past/index.md

 +++
 author = "Simon Guest"
-title = "Changing the Past"
+title = "Changing the past"
 date = "2021-05-19"
 description = "Learning to live with a mistake" tags = [ "forgiveness", "regret" ]